RobertARandolph/AdmiralBumbleBee.com/_posts/2020-05-08-Waveform-11-Pro.md

 Layouts allow you to save those views.
 Whatever you can setup in the [UI Manager](#ui-manager-updates) can be saved as a recallable view preset.

 This feature _works_, but it's a usability disaster.
 You can't assign layouts to a hotkey, and loading a layout requires navigating **THREE** to **FOUR** layers.
-Click on the layouts button, then go 2-3 (delayed) sub-menus down.
+Click on the layouts button, then go 1-3 (delayed) sub-menus down.

 In the time it takes to load a layout, I can use the UI Manager or [quick action bar](#quick-action-bar) to setup what I want.

 The recall isn't fab either.
 It doesn't remember the "popout" behaviour of some windows, it doesn't recall the positions of windows, and it doesn't recall the displays windows are on.

 I spent an hour with this feature trying to figure out how to make it work for me.
 It was consistently a bigger hassle than manually setting up what I wanted quickly.

+Hotkeys, Allow [Quick Action Bar](#quick-action-bar) use, improve menu delays.

 # Quick Action Bar